electric-sql/pglite/docs/docs/repl.md

 ## Web Component

-Although the PGlite REPL is built with React, its also available as a web component for easy inclusion in any page or other framework.
+Although the PGlite REPL is built with React, it's also available as a web component for easy inclusion in any page or any other framework.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@electric-sql/pglite/dist-webcomponent/Repl.js" type="module"></script>